squared-studio/SkillVerse/SystemVerilog/chapter_00002.md

-# SystemVerilog Tasks and Functions: Leverage Them for Design Efficiency
+# SystemVerilog Built-in Tasks and Functions: Leverage Them for Design Efficiency

 SystemVerilog equips designers with a set of built-in **system tasks and system functions** that are indispensable for effective debugging, precise simulation control, and in-depth waveform analysis.
 These utilities are your allies in understanding and verifying your designs.
 Let's explore these powerful tools with clear explanations, practical examples, and hands-on exercises.